Home Buyer Rebates: How to Get Cash Back at Closing

 • You’re shopping for a home in an area where demand is low and buyer clients are hard to come by

-Keep in mind, though, “whether a real estate agent is willing to provide a rebate is [only] one factor that home buyers should consider in selecting an agent,” Stephen Brobeck says.
+Remember, “whether a real estate agent is willing to provide a rebate is [only] one factor that home buyers should consider in selecting an agent,” Stephen Brobeck says.
 You should also assess prospective agents based on their experience, how well they know the area where you’re looking to buy a home, and their online reviews from previous clients.

 How much can I save with a home buyer rebate?